Would you like to contribute content to SchoolhouseTeachers.com and earn a free membership to the site for your family?

 Visit Blossom’s blog (http://www.nlfamily.net) to read more about how her day goes—whether it’s life in general or the school day—and to read some of the many reviews she posts.

-Lisa Boyle, and her husband Mike, live in suburban Philadelphia, Pennsylvania with their four children whom they homeschool.
+Lisa Boyle and her husband Mike live in suburban Philadelphia, Pennsylvania, with their four children whom they homeschool.

 She is a devout Christian and delights in being able to bring her children closer to God everyday.

 Lisa Duffy loves learning and living for God with her husband and their three teens.
-The family started homeschooling when their oldest was in Kindergarten.
+The family started homeschooling when their oldest was in kindergarten.
 Lisa teaches co-op classes twice a week, focusing on writing, literature, history, and faith.
 She also loves volunteering.
 Formerly a lawyer and classroom teacher, Lisa says that being a mom is the best job she’s ever had.

-Emilee Gettle is a homeschool graduate who along with her husband is homeschooling their daughter.
-Emilee has a Bachelor’s Degree in Christian Education.
+Emilee Gettle is a homeschool graduate who, along with her husband, is homeschooling their daughter.
+Emilee has a bachelor’s degree in Christian Education.
 She has enjoyed a love of the arts from a very young age and has been designing art and craft projects for over ten years for various print and online publications.
-You can read more about her latest projects on her blog: www.heirloomgirl.com
+You can read more about her latest projects on her blog: www.heirloomgirl.com.

 After twelve years of working for the government as a physicist, God blessed Charlene Johnson with three children and the opportunity to stay home with them.
 They have homeschooled for ten years and will continue as long as the Lord allows.
-When she’s not busy with her homeschool, she also teaches math and science classes at her local Christian homeschool co-op and tutor middle school, high school, and college students.
-Several years ago she also started her own event planning and catering company, Elegant Experiences.
+When she’s not busy with her homeschool, she also teaches math and science classes at her local Christian homeschool co-op and tutors middle school, high school, and college students.
+Several years ago she also started her own event planning and catering company, Elegant Experiences..

 Every month, Inger Koppenhaver worked behind the scenes to bring you an exciting new Ditch the Desk you can do with your family!
 Inger grew up in a city by the beach in California, but loves living in her small Norman Rockwell kind of town on the prairie in Montana.
-She is a published author, a homeschool mom of four adorable children who also just happens to own a 50’s style café with her mother-in-law.
+She is a published author and homeschool mom of four adorable children who also just happens to own a 50’s style café with her mother-in-law.
 You can find out more about Inger at http://hidingthepeas.wordpress.com/ and www.facebook.com/BadlandsCafeMT.

 Wendy Woerner, married to her high school sweetheart for more than sixteen years, has homeschooled for several years.
-You will find her blogging about her life at Following in His Footsteps and writing about topics concerning the restaurant industry at Kitchen Heaven Restaurant Equipment.
+You will find her blogging about her life at WendyWoerner.com.

 When she’s not working, Wendy loves spending time with her family, reading about all forms of homeschooling, and encouraging other moms that they can be successful with homeschooling too!